marcodamico03/Marco_D-Amico_Project/README.md

 # ML Stock Selection Project
-Marco D’Amico — Advanced Data Science And Programming
+Marco D’Amico — Datascience And Advanced Programming

 This project builds a simple Machine Learning pipeline that tries to predict whether each S&P 500 stock will go up the following month.